Somoy73/Frontend-UI-Element-Detection-and-Classification/README.md

 		|-----pre-trained-models  --> Each folder containing downloaded pre-trained models ->> Download from TFOD Model Zoo

 		|-----under-training-models --> Each folder containing customized pipeline config for the pretrained models and its checkpoints (Copy over the pipeline.config 	  file with necessary changes from either exported-models or pre-trained-models)
 						(See https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#configure-the-training-pipeline)

-In the anaconda prompt under the specific conda environment created for this project using requirements.txt:
+In the anaconda prompt under the specific conda environment created for this project using requirements.txt: <a src='https://github.com/Somoy73/Frontend-UI-Element-Detection-and-Classification/blob/master/requirements.txt'>requirements</a>

 For creating the train data TF record: python scripts/generate_tfrecord.py -x ./workspace/training/images/train -l ./workspace/training/annotations/label_map.pbtxt -o ./workspace/training/annotations/train.record